-The landfall cable alignment is designed so that two cables are within Laurelton Boulevard, and the third cable is along the easternmost portion of the private parcel to the southwest of West Broadway, to minimize the limitation on potentially developable space.
+The landfall cable alignment is designed so that two cables are within Laurelton Boulevard, to minimize the limitation on potentially developable space.
 To the south of the cable landfall, along the export cable landfall alignment, the route traverses the end of Laurelton Boulevard, and the export cables need to be installed underneath the Long Beach boardwalk.
 A temporary police trailer sits at the end of Laurelton Boulevard, which will likely need to be relocated for use of alternative E as an export cable landfall.